1955 Andhra State Legislative Assembly election: Results by party

+Results by constitutency

 By-elections

-On 16 July 1955 a by-election was held for the Burugupudi seat after the death of the sitting MLA and State Minister for Agriculture N. Venkata Rama Rao.
+On 16 July 1955, a by-election was held for the Burugupudi seat after the death of the sitting MLA and State Minister for Agriculture, N. Venkata Rama Rao.
 N. Venkataratnam of the Indian National Congress was elected unopposed.

-In July 1955 a by-election was held for the Sarvepalli seat after the resignation of the sitting MLA Bezawada Gopala Reddy (who had won two seats in the assembly election, and had to resign from one of them).
-The election was won by the Indian National Congress candidate V.K.
-Reddi, won obtained 22,835 votes (60%), whilst the independent S.A.
-Reddi got 15,218 votes (40%).
-Whilst the Congress Party won the election by a comfortable margin, its percentage of the popular vote had decreased by 7.8%.
+In July 1955, a by-election was held for the Sarvepalli seat after the resignation of the sitting MLA Bezawada Gopala Reddy (who had won two seats in the assembly election and had to resign from one of them).
+The election was won by the Indian National Congress candidate V. K. Reddi, who obtained 22,835 votes (60%), while the independent S. A. Reddi got 15,218 votes (40%).
+While the Congress Party won the election by a comfortable margin, its percentage of the popular vote had decreased by 7.8%.